 Woody Nook is a comfortable three hour drive from the southern outskirts of Perth, the state capital of Western Australia.
 It is situated in the Margaret River wine-growing area, but is located about fifteen kilometers (10 miles) from the town centre (see maps below).

-After travelling along this road for 17 kilometers, watch out for a tiny brown wooden church with a red roof ahead on the right which will mark Metricup Road where you will need to turn (Woody Nook is the top name on the board at this junction) and travel along this for just 5 kilometers, until you reach our entrance on the right.
+After leaving the end of the bypass as you turn left at a roundabout at Vasse, immediately then passing the petrol station and Vasse store, continue along this road for 17 kilometers, watching out then for a tiny brown wooden church with a red roof ahead on the right which will mark Metricup Road where you will need to turn (Woody Nook is the top name on the board at this junction) and travel along this for just 5 kilometers, until you reach our entrance on the right.